gcobos/leggedbot/README.md

 ### CHANNEL MOVEMENT ###
 Internally, a command to move a channel (servo), consists of two bytes, one for speed (bits 7:4) and the number of channel (bits 3:0), and the second byte is entirely to define the channels desired position (0-255).

-_speed_ can go from 1 to 16, (or number of steps for the transition) define how many partitions there must be to reach the desired new position for every leg.
+_speed_ can go from 1 to 16, (number of steps for the transition) and defines how many partitions there must be to reach the desired new position for every leg.
 For now, transitions are linear only.

-_channel_ can go from 1 to 12, so even specifying the maximum speed and highest channel, the biggest value in the first byte would be 251.
+_channel_ can go from 1 to 12, (selects the channel to move).
+Even specifying the maximum speed and highest channel, the biggest value in the first byte would be 251.
 This means that there is room for adding new types of commands.

-Inside a program, internally, a single byte 255 is used to delimit each line (that should be executed at the same time).
+Inside a program, internally, a single byte 255 is used to delimit each line (all commands in the same line should start executing at the same time).

 ### MISC COMMANDS TYPE ###
 There are several types of commands that can be used in a program, and others that cannot be included in programs.
 I call them **MISC_COMMANDS**: